maciejpedzich/maciejpedzi.ch/src/content/blog/implementing-third-party-authentication-for-racemash.md

 So, the `logIn` function accepts a single argument for the OAuth provider to use.
 Then I declare a `redirectPath` constant that we set to the value of the `redirectPath` item inside `localStorage` or `/` if the former is `null`, as well as a rather self-explanatory `permissionScopes` constant.
 They both appply to read-only user information, with the only difference lying in their names for respective providers.

-Finally, I call the Account SDK's `createOAuth2Session` method with the `provider` argument, successful auth callback URL that, failed auth callback URL and the `permissionScopes` array.
+Finally, I call the Account SDK's `createOAuth2Session` method with the `provider` argument, successful auth callback URL, failed auth callback URL and the `permissionScopes` array.

 ### loadUser method